aadittambe/aadittambe/README.md

   - 🌎 [Website](https://www.aadittambe.com)

 ## &#127758; News Products

+### Tracking air travel: See how many people are flying this Thanksgiving
+*Capital News Service* — **GitHub Actions for data collection, Python web scraping, pandas for analysis, Chart.js for visualization**

+I wrote a [python script](https://github.com/aadittambe/thanksgiving-travel/blob/main/national-scrape.py) to scrape daily throughput numbers released by TSA — and used GitHub Actions to automate it and run daily — to track how many people are flying in the United States every day.
+The scripts logs the results to a CSV in the repository, which powers visualizations created using Chart.js.
+The repositiory can be found [here](https://github.com/aadittambe/thanksgiving-travel), and the story can be viewed [here](https://cnsmaryland.org/2021/11/18/tracking-air-travel-see-how-many-people-are-flying-this-thanksgiving/).

 ### News App: Mapping every journalist killed in South Asia since 1992
 **Python web scraping for data collection, Flask framework for development, JavaScript, Illustrator, ai2html and Leaflet for visualization, and pandas for data analysis**